KEY TAKEAWAYS

 Can I go to the ER in Canada without health insurance?

 Yes, you can go to the ER in Canada without health insurance, but you may face significant out-of-pocket costs.
-While Canadian residents typically have access to publicly funded healthcare, visitors without insurance will be billed for emergency services.
+While Canadian residents typically have access to publicly funded healthcare, visitors without insurance will have to pay out-of-pocket for emergency services.
 It’s strongly recommended to have health insurance to cover these potential expenses.

 What happens if you go to the hospital without insurance in Canada?

-If you go to the hospital in Canada without insurance, you will be required to pay for all medical services out of your own pocket.
+If you go to the hospital in Canada without insurance, the hospital will expect that you pay for all medical services out of your own pocket.
 Canada’s healthcare system does not provide free coverage for visitors or non-residents, so costs for hospital visits, treatments, and emergency services can quickly add up.

-Depending on the type of care you need, bills can range from a few hundred to several thousand dollars, especially if hospitalization or surgery is involved.
+Depending on the type of care you need, bills can range from a few hundred to several thousand dollars, especially if your treatment requires hospitalization or surgery.

-How to get health insurance as a visitor in Canada?
+How to get the best visitor health insurance quotes in Canada?

 Frequently asked questions